CLI CommandsThe Bonsol CLI is a command-line interface for creating, building, deploying, and interacting with verifiable programs on Solana.

 -n

-: Name of your new project (required)-d
+: Name of your new project (required)

 : Directory where the project will be created